umputun/cronn/README.md

 - Automatic restart of jobs in cronn (or container) failed unexpectedly
 - Reload crontab file on changes
 - Optional repeater for failed jobs
+- Optional de-duplication preventing the same jobs to run in parallel
+- Rotated logs

 ## Basic usage